 Before then, Turkmenistan used stamps of the Soviet Union.

 Unlike other ex-Soviet republics, Turkmenistan did not overprint Soviet stamps to meet their postal

 needs after independence, although a number of overprints were carried out on Turkmenistan

 stamps in 1992 and 1992.

-only few proofs of the not issued stamps are exist.
-The stamps adjusted
+A few proofs of the designs exist.